 Here is a quick rundown of our methodology:

 - A thorough analysis of the market to account for new enterprise software providers.
 We were keen to avoid a review that focused exclusively on a handful of well-known names.

-- Personal testing and analysis of individual platforms and software suits, particularly to the most common enterprise-level pain points and requirements.
+- Personal testing and analysis of individual platforms and software suites, particularly to the most common enterprise-level pain points and requirements.

 - Comparative analysis of feature sets, pricing, and support packages.

-- Overview of existing customer feedback and reviews on sites like G2, Capterra, and TrustPilot.
+- Overview of existing customer feedback and reviews on sites like G2, Gartner, Capterra, LinkedIn, and TrustPilot.

 As such, enterprise customers need to have access to expert information about the suitability of providers.
-A small business app, for example, will be unsuitable for a large business that requires a feature-rich software suite, and vice versa.
+A small business app would be unsuitable for a large business that requires a feature-rich software suite, and vice versa.

 At PandaDoc, we aim to provide this information concisely and understandably.
 When we were reviewing different companies we drew particular attention to their intended target market, usability, technical requirements, and core software packages.

 Location: San Francisco, CA